-222 Organic Chemistry II (4)
+222 Organic Chemistry II (3)

 A treatment of the properties, structures, preparations and reactions of the important classes of compounds of carbon.
 Aromatic chemistry is introduced and representative functional groups are covered.
-(Three hours lecture and one three-hour laboratory) Prerequisite: CHEM 221 and CHEM 221L.
+Three hours lecture.
+Prerequisite: CHEM 221 and CHEM 221L.